satishkumar2003/Sophia-chatbot/README.md

 # Current state of Sophia
 ALthough Sophia is at a good condition as of now...
 I still feel like I most defenitely have to get rid of the if-else barrage of statements.
 Also I am looking at different methods of fine tuning background noise cancellation.
 Moreover Sophia at the moment can only speak, but I intend to give more functionality to her and make her more legibly valuable.
+Also there are some modules that I haven't used yet!
+So make sure to keep in touch! :)

 # Ways through you can help me